 In 2013 we purchased a brand new set of starting stalls.

-They are portable but currently in one of the turnout pens so that we can school the young horses out of them loose to help their confidence before we ride them through.
+They are portable and can be used in the paddocks or in one of the turnout pens so that we can school the young horses out of them loose to help their confidence before we ride them through.

 Although we mainly train flat horses we have facilities to pop the horses over a pole or baby hurdle.
 It sometimes gives an old sprinter something else to think about and we often school them loose in the lunge areas which they enjoy.